shivannis/xandr-docs-public/xandr-docs/articles/bidders/columns.md

 ---
-title : Bidders - Columns
+title : Columns
 description : Learn all about columns in this page. ms.date : 11/20/2023
 ---

-# Bidders - Columns
+# Columns

 This allows you to configure which columns the table displays.